Great Ayton

-Great Ayton is a village and civil parish in the Hambleton District of North Yorkshire, England.
+Great Ayton is a village and civil parish in North Yorkshire, England.
 The River Leven (a tributary of the River Tees) flows through the village, which lies just north of the North York Moors.
+According to the 2021 Census, the parish has a population of 4,346.

 Etymology

 Great Ayton's name derives from Old English Ea-tun, meaning 'river farm'.
 The river flowing through Great Ayton is the Leven, a tributary of the River Tees.
 A later addition of the word 'great' differentiates the village from nearby Little Ayton.

 History

 In the 18th and 19th centuries Great Ayton was a centre for the industries of weaving, tanning, brewing, and tile making.
 Subsequently, whinstone for road surfacing was also quarried from the Cleveland Dyke along with ironstone, jet and alum from the Cleveland Hills.

-Great Ayton was home to the Great Ayton Friends' School (Quaker) from 1841 until it closed in 1997.
+Great Ayton was home to the Great Ayton Friends' School run by the Quakers, from 1841 until it closed in 1997.

 The village serves as the base for Cleveland Mountain Rescue Team.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.